 - An Output Router cannot reference another.
-This is by design, so as to avoid cycles. - Events that do not match any of the rules are dropped.
-Use a catchall rule to change this behavior.
+This is by design, so as to avoid circular references. - Also to avoid circular references, an Output Router cannot reference a Default Destination that points back to Output Router.

-- No post-processing (conditioning) can be done here.
-Use Pre-Processing Pipelines on the Source tier. - Data can be cloned by toggling the Final flag to No .
-(The default is Yes , i.e., no cloning.)
+- Events that do not match any of the rules are dropped.
+Use a catchall rule to change this behavior. - No post-processing (conditioning) can be done here.
+Instead, use preprocessing Pipelines on the Source tier. - Data can be cloned by toggling the Final flag to No. (The default is Yes, i.e., no cloning.)